EnviroDIY/LearnEnviroDIY/_episodes/06-PlatformIO_MonitorSensors.md

         Red connects to 3-5V power (3V3 on Mayfly) Blue/Black connects to ground (GND on Mayfly) Yellow/White is data (D7 on Mayfly)
-        4.7kohm resistor between data and power (resistors are not directional)
+        4.7kΩ resistor between data and power (resistors are not directional)
   <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/DS18B20pinout.jpg" width="600">
-  4. Connect Mayfly to your computer, set up platformio.ini and run the sketch.
+  4. Connect Mayfly to your computer, set up platformio.ini and do all of the steps to run the sketch.
   5. As the sketch scrolls on your serial monitor, hold the sensor and see if you can get the temperature change.

 ### Connect I2C sensors: BME280 temperature, pressure, and humidity and OLED display

+### Extras

 {% include links.md %}